MintMCP

 • Automatic hosting: Containerized servers accessible to clients without local installations

-• OAuth wrapping: Enterprise authentication added automatically to any MCP endpoint
+• OAuth brokering: Enterprise authentication added to STDIO and hosted MCP servers

 • Monitoring integration: Real-time dashboards activated immediately